ArielCyber/AI-MODEL-CDR/README.md

 ```
 **Loading a model** -

-You can use some of PyTorch built in models with pretriand weights
+You can use some of PyTorch built-in models with pretriand weights

 ResNet101, Vgg19, Vgg16, Inception, ResNet50, ResNet18, Mobilenet
 ```python